 The Santa Barbara Channel is one of the best places for whale watching in California because the nutrient-rich waters attract hungry marine animals, including dolphins and migrating whales.

 From spring through fall, you’ll see colossal blue whales and acrobatic humpback whales, along with shy minke whales and fin whales.
-You can also spot whales from the trails along Santa Barbara’s scenic bluffs.
+You can also spot whales out in the Pacific Ocean from the trails along Santa Barbara’s scenic bluffs.

 Little kids love the Lil’ Toot Water Taxi, and admission is just a few dollars ($5 for grownups, $2 for kids) for a 15-minute narrated boat ride that runs between the Santa Barbara Harbor and Stearns Wharf.